londailey6937/QuillPilot-Web/docs/KEYBOARD_SHORTCUTS.md

 2. Select it (or just place cursor on the line)
 3. Press `Ctrl/Cmd + Alt + [1-6]` to convert to heading
 4. Press `Ctrl/Cmd + Alt + 0` to convert back to paragraph

+### Working with Columns

+1. Insert columns using the ☰ button in the right toolbar
+2. Click inside any column to edit
+3. Use Cmd/Ctrl+A to select all content within just that column
+4. Drag from the handle bar at top to reposition
+5. Right-click the handle for options (show/hide, delete)

 ### Fast Formatting Workflow